marovira/csc116_fall2018/resources/resources.md

   specific questions about something.
 Generally very good about providing modern C++ solutions, just make sure to check before using anything, as they may not always include C++17 compliant alternatives.
+* [Katiss](https://open.kattis.com/problems): good resource of problems that you can use for practice and review.
+Sort them by difficulty and try them out!